GamesCrafters/gamescrafters.github.io/content/main/knowledge/hashing.md

 <details>
 <summary>Q3: Why does a Tic-Tac-Toe board with 5 Os and 1 X not need a hash entry?

-A) Because it has fewer than 9 pieces on the board
+A) Because it has fewer than 9 pieces on the board<br>
-B) Because O always goes second and can never win
+B) Because O always goes second and can never win<br>
-C) Because the hash function cannot encode more than 4 pieces
+C) Because the hash function cannot encode more than 4 pieces<br>
-D) Because it is unreachable
+D) Because it is unreachable<br>
 </summary>

 **Answer: D** — Players alternate turns and X always goes first, so the number of Xs on the board is always equal to or one greater than the number of Os.
 A board with 5 Os and 1 X violates this constraint and can never be reached through legal play.